 No matter which of these games you choose, they’re smoothly compatible with one another, as they all share the same core rules and mechanics, meaning you can easily cross over between the modules and engage with the ‘full experience’ – if your wallet can stretch to all three sourcebooks.
 The general game mechanics are simple, and perfectly capture the fast-moving, unrestrained gameplay you’d expect from a Star Wars RPG.

-We can’t be forgetting the noble, 46-year-old granddaddy of all RPGs, now, can we?
+We can’t be forgetting the noble, nearly half-century-old granddaddy of all RPGs, now, can we?
 Often credited as the original tabletop RPG, Dungeons & Dragons has thrived for decades and seemingly just gets better and better with every instalment.

-Although long-time players may be itching for more stringent rules, there is no denying 5E’s mass appeal.
+Although long-time players may be itching for more stringent rules, there is no denying Dungeons and Dragons 5e’s mass appeal.
 With faster combat, increased immersion, and more space for imaginative storytelling, it’s understandable why this edition is the most-played version of D&D to date.

 If you are looking to get into tabletop RPGs for the first time – or a budding Game/Dungeon Master, keen to make your first homebrew campaign in a flexible environment where inspiration, tried-and-tested structures and ready-made assets are all plentiful, D&D is a superb place to start.